Healthy Recipes Blog

 Can I make this dip without mayonnaise?

 Yes.
 You can use softened cream cheese instead of mayonnaise.
-I do prefer mayonnaise, though.
+I prefer mayonnaise, though.
 It adds not just creaminess but also great flavor.

 Can I use Greek yogurt instead of sour cream?